No-Frills Books

 The books received positive reviews, including a review in The New York Times.
 The humorous review by an anonymous reviewer, who did so in tribute to the anonymous authors of the book series, concluded with "So, these books are excellent after all.
 But their covers will embarrass you on the subway.
 So buy a collection of William Cowper's poetry instead."
 A no-frills screenplay was developed but never produced.

-Terry Bisson, quoted on the website "BoingBoing", named the authors:
+Terry Bisson, quoted on the website Boing Boing, named the authors: